 Fit call

-Confirm the SQL Server situation, urgency, access limits, and whether monthly support makes sense.
+Confirm the SQL Server situation, urgency, access limits, and whether ongoing SQL Server support makes sense.

 SQL Server / monthly DBA support

-Regular senior SQL Server help without hiring a full-time DBA.
+Ongoing SQL Server support for small companies without a full-time DBA.

-I help with backups, jobs, monitoring, performance issues, upgrades, restore testing, and planned changes through monthly DBA support.
+I help with backups, SQL Agent jobs, monitoring, performance issues, upgrades, restore testing, and planned changes through monthly DBA support.

 Support starts with a fit check.
 If it makes sense, we agree the first SQL Server areas to review, the access boundary, and how monthly work should be prioritized.

-Confirm the SQL Server situation, urgency, access limits, and whether monthly support makes sense.
+Confirm the SQL Server situation, urgency, access limits, and whether ongoing SQL Server support makes sense.

 Check the agreed starting areas: backups, jobs, monitoring, errors, recent incidents, and planned changes.

-Review agreed areas, look at recurring issues, and support planned work before it turns into an incident.
+Review agreed areas, look at recurring issues, and help with planned work before it turns into an incident.

 Keep a short list of fixes, risks, decisions, and the next safe details to share.